nimaid/LPHK/README.md

 Open a web browser and click on the web bar.
 Press a button and text will be eneterd.
 See scripts.py and LPHK.py for details on using LPScript and binding to a button.
 Still in development, so no real docs yet.

 ## What is LPHKscript?
 LPHKscript is a simple hotkey scripting language tailor made for LPHK.
 Syntax is closer to a shell/batch script than, say, JavaScript.
-Commands follow the format: `COMMAND args'.
+Commands follow the format: `COMMAND arg1 arg2 ...'.
 Scripts are just a text file with newlines seperating commands.
 The current command list is as follows:
 * `STRING` - types (argument 1)
 * `DELAY` - delays the script for (argument 1) seconds